Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 @todo: Look into what needs to be done in core for the mod_pagespeed check.

 ## CAUTION!
-`matamo:install` wipes your current install if you use the `--new` argument.
+`matamo:install` wipes your current install without asking for permission.
 `database:drop` - as it says - drops the entire db, make a backup first if you want to save you data, and check if it's ok.
 `database:import` - writes over your current database.